lakkantha/IOT/DESIGN.md

 ---

+## Concurrency & Consistency

+### Concurrency
+- Asynchronous operations are handled via `@EnableAsync` and a dedicated `ThreadPoolTaskExecutor` (`ioTaskExecutor`).
+- `AsyncNotificationService` uses `@Async("ioTaskExecutor")` to publish Kafka events without blocking request threads.
+- REST controllers and services are stateless singletons; safe for concurrent access.
+- Kafka consumers are configured with `concurrency=3` and `batchListener=true`; partitions guarantee in-order processing per partition.
+- Kafka producers are thread-safe; idempotence enabled.

+### Consistency
+- Optimistic locking is enabled for all entities via `@Version` in `BaseEntity`.
+- Duplicate device registration is guarded by a unique constraint and mapped to HTTP `409 CONFLICT`.

+---

 ## Diagrams
 - Architecture and data flow diagrams are located in the `docs/` folder.
-Use tools like draw.io or Lucidchart to edit or export as needed.
+Source: Mermaid (`.mmd`) and PlantUML (`.puml`).
+- Regenerate PNGs using mermaid.live or VS Code Mermaid extension and save as `docs/architecture.png` and `docs/dataflow.png`.

 ---